About

 Staying independent

-ScamCapital is reader-first and free.
+ScamCapital is reader-first.
 To keep it running, we sometimes recommend tools we genuinely use and trust — things like a VPN, private email, or a password manager.
 ScamCapital is free to use.
 Some links to tools we recommend are referral links — if you sign up, we may earn a small commission at no extra cost to you.
 We only recommend tools we'd hand to our own family.

 We only recommend something if we'd put it in front of our own family, and our guides will always tell you the free option first.